Richard Taylor Jacob: Civil War

-In 1859 Jacob was elected as a Democrat to Kentucky's state legislature.
+In 1859, Jacob was elected as a Democrat to Kentucky's state legislature.
 In 1860, Jacob supported John C. Breckinridge for president.
 But when the American Civil War broke out, he remained loyal to the Union and worked to prevent Kentucky from seceding and joining the Confederacy.

 In 1862, he raised the 9th Kentucky Cavalry, a regiment of 1,244 men.
 Over the next year, he took part in several skirmishes and battles, including resisting Morgan's Raid in 1863.

 That year, Jacob was elected Lieutenant Governor of Kentucky, as the running mate of Thomas E. Bramlette.
 The partnership between the two men did not last long.
 Jacob attacked the Emancipation Proclamation, issued in 1863, considering it unfair to those Kentucky slave-holders who remained loyal to the Union as it did not provide compensation for freeing slaves.
 Adding to Jacob's troubles, his wife Sarah died that year.

-In 1864 Jacob supported General George B. McClellan's candidacy for the presidency.
+In 1864, Jacob supported General George B. McClellan's candidacy for the presidency.
 General Stephen G. Burbridge, the Union commander of the district of Kentucky, had caused much controversy and opposition in the state for his heavy-handed tactics, including execution of suspected spies on flimsy evidence.
 Trying to ensure a Lincoln win in the state, Burbridge arrested Jacob for his attacks on the Lincoln administration and sent him through the Confederate lines to Richmond, Virginia.
-He also arrested Judge Bullitt.

 Jacob denied that he ever spoke against the Union and appealed to President Lincoln.
 Apparently, Lincoln believed Jacob, or at least sought to placate Jacob's supporters in Kentucky.
 The president allowed Jacob to visit Washington, D.C. and gave him a letter securing his release.
 Jacob returned to his home state.
 In 1865 he married again, to Laura Wilson.